VanessaTsang888/the-complete-2023-web-development-bootcamp/S20-APIs/250-adding-success-failure-pages/newsletter-signup/README.md

 4. Navigate to the directory called: newsletter-signup as this is where the node modules directory is located.
 5. Use this command to launch the server using nodemon: `nodemon app.js`

-### Testing
+### Testing:

 **_Manual Testing_**
 You may wish to use Chrome Dev Tools to test this web app in the UI.
 From doing this you can see the error code which in the near future should be 200 as I'm currently getting my Mailchimp account unfrozen.
 Therefore, the error code will change from 401 to 200.

+#### Screen shots

+As you can see I have taken some screen shots of this web app and show what the app looks like in UI and how it works.
+You can see there is three pages for this app and two of which are html which is the success and failure pages.
+The Signup form page is the app.js file which is the server and the app entry point.

-#### Next Up
+#### Next Up:

+**Quick Wins**
-When I get time I hope to do a couple of Quick Wins of this Node.js project and apply validate on the form to restrict certain characters being submitted by users - for cyber security reasons.
+When I get time I hope to do a couple of Quick Wins of this Node.js project such as:
+1. Cyber Security: Apply validate on the form to restrict certain characters being submitted by users.
+2. TypeScript: The users (dev's) have the ability and choice to declare their functions, data types, and variables in Typescript to execute their programs.
+So, this leads to the generation of very less amount of bugs and errors in the code which get resolved very easily.
+Therefore, I will refactor the code base to use TypeScript on top of Node.js to help prevent bugs when I come to develop this app further in the future.
+3. Logo: at the moment the logo is not the finial vector art that I like to use but just a placeholder so I could focus learning Node.js for BE Server-side development.
+In the futre i will create a new log called: "Mentor - FE Dev" and use this instead.

+Therefore, I am treating this as my ongoing pet/training projcet to get plenty of Node.js development practice.